hphelion/documentation/cli.unix.2.configuration.md

 ## Account Setup ## {#AccountSetup}

-**Note: During a new configuration, you must supply the access key, secret key, and tenant ID assigned during the registration process; You can find the values for these variables through the [HP Public Cloud Console](https://horizon.hpcloud.com).
+**Note: During a new configuration, you must supply the access key, secret key, and tenant ID assigned during the registration process; You can find the values for these variables through the [HP Helion Public Cloud Console](https://horizon.hpcloud.com).
 Click the project menu and select *Manage Access Keys* and *Account Info*.
 You can also define the availability zone during the initial setup.**

 To begin account setup, run: